guiwohl/guiwohl/README.md

 # Profile
-AI engineer from Santa Catarina, Brazil.
+AI and Software Engineer from Santa Catarina, Brazil.
 Working on agentic systems and general software.
 Software systems, end to end.
 Not a vibe coder.